This webinar originally occurred on January 24th, 2019

 Detailed Learning Objectives:

-2) The processing of firearms evidence from collection to NIBIN entry at the Utah State Laboratory and Phoenix Police Laboratory
+- Processing firearms evidence from collection to NIBIN entry at the Utah State Laboratory and Phoenix Police Laboratory.

-3) Lessons learned from implementing the NIBIN program from the ground up including communication and increased case load
+- Lessons learned from implementing the NIBIN program from the ground up including communication and increased case load.

 Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice.